 When the gun jams, it doesn’t matter how many rounds are in the magazine.
 You must clear the blockage, and racking a fresh round takes precious time.

 So it’s a tough call between a revolver vs. semi-auto handguns.
 But handguns, in general, are a wise choice for self-defense.

 They are small and easily maneuvered.
 This means handguns can fire on one target and quickly engage another.
 However, like a shotgun, they’re range limited.

 Indoors, handguns are great, but at longer distances, accuracy declines rapidly.

 So What About Shotguns For Self-Defense?

 The shotgun has an advantage in accuracy and maybe even destructive power at short range.
 Firing a single shell into a mass of assailants at close range can be a game-changer.

-However, if you fire a shotgun at 100 yards against a guy with a rifle – you’re going to die.
+However, you’re dead meat if you try firing a shotgun at 100 yards against a guy with a rifle.

 Even in close quarters, where the shotgun is the most effective, it has the disadvantage of limited mobility.